 The Archive Development Section has the responsibility of modernizing, utilizing and making available to the public, the Newspaper, Photographic and Press Releases Archives of the Press and Information Office.

-The Press and Information Office maintains a digitized press archive, which is accessible to the public both at the Nicosia Research Center, at the PIO premises, and the Research Centers in Limassol and Larnaka.
-Other Research Centers in Pafos and Ayia Napa will be up and running very soon so that all citizens of the Republic of Cyprus will be able to easily access the Newspaper Archive.
+The Press and Information Office maintains a digitized press archive, which is accessible to the public both at the Nicosia Research Center, at the PIO premises, and the Research Centers in Limassol, Larnaka and Ayia Napa.
+Another Research Center in Pafos will be up and running very soon so that all citizens of the Republic of Cyprus will be able to easily access the Newspaper Archive.

 The digitized Newspaper Archive is equipped with the latest software word search engine programme in Greek (demotic, katharevousa and archaic).